 Spatial Coverage: Flights over eastern and central United States

 Spatial Resolution: Point measurements

-Temporal Coverage: Periodic flights occurred during each intensive campaign.
+Temporal Coverage: Periodic flights took place during each intensive campaign.

-Temporal Resolution: Approximately 10 flask measurements were captured during each multi-hour flight.
+Temporal Resolution: Approximately 10-12 flask samples were captured during each flight.

 Naming conventions are the same for both file formats.
 Files are organized by instrument and aircraft for the flight(s) on a given date.